akka/akka/CONTRIBUTING.md

 1. If the code change needs to be applied to other branches as well (for example a bugfix needing to be backported to a previous version), one of the team will either ask you to submit a PR with the same commit to the old branch, or do this for you.
    - Backport pull requests such as these are marked using the phrase`for validation` in the title to make the purpose clear in the pull request list.
 They can be merged once validation passes without additional review (if no conflicts).
 1. Once everything is said and done, your Pull Request gets merged :tada: Your feature will be available with the next “earliest” release milestone (i.e. if back-ported so that it will be in release x.y.z, find the relevant milestone for that release).
 And of course you will be given credit for the fix in the release stats during the release's announcement.
 You've made it!

+The TL;DR; of the above very precise workflow version is:

+1. Fork Akka
+2. Hack and test on your feature (on a branch)
+3. Submit a PR
+4. Sign the CLA if necessary
+4. Keep polishing it until received enough LGTM
+5. Profit!

 ## The `validatePullRequest` task